bradduthie/blog/_posts/2017-01-01-evolution-of-inbreeding.md

 cousin's relatedness to her will be 1/8 [\[3\]](#foot3).
-She should therefore consider any additional reproductive success of her cousin that results from her decision with 1/8 the weight of her own reproductive success.
-The indirect fitness accrued from the reproductive success of her cousin plus the direct fitness accrued from her own reproductive success defines her *inclusive fitness* as accrued through her reproductive decision; inclusive fitness, more generally, can be used to determine how selection will act on a particular behaviour (Hamilton 1964; Grafen 2006).
+She should therefore consider any additional reproductive success of her cousin that results from her decision with 1/8 the weight of her own reproductive success [\[4\]](#foot4).
+The indirect fitness accrued from the reproductive success of her cousin plus the direct fitness accrued from her own reproductive success defines her *inclusive fitness* as accrued through her reproductive decision; inclusive fitness, more generally, can be used to determine how selection will act on a particular behaviour (Hamilton 1964a; Grafen 2006).
 In the case of inbreeding, we can contrast the inclusive fitness accrued from inbreeding with that of outbreeding,

 n (1 - *δ*) + 1/8 n (1 - *δ*) &gt; n.